 - 1 cup (120g) confectioners’ sugar, sifted

-- In a large bowl, whisk the brown sugar, oil, eggs, applesauce, vanilla, and orange zest together until combined and no brown sugar lumps remain.
+- In a large bowl, whisk the oil, eggs, brown sugar, applesauce, vanilla, and orange zest together until combined and no brown sugar lumps remain.
 Set aside.
 In another large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves together until combined.
 Pour the wet ingredients into the dry ingredients and, using a rubber spatula or wooden spoon, fold the ingredients together until just combined.
-Then, fold in the carrots and pecans.
+Fold in the carrots and pecans.
 You will have about 6 cups of batter.
-Pour and spread half of the batter into the bottom of the prepared bundt pan.
+Pour and spread half of the batter into the bottom of the prepared Bundt pan.

-- In a medium bowl using a hand-held or stand mixer filled with a paddle or whisk attachment, beat the cream cheese for 1 minute on medium speed until completely smooth and creamy.
+- In a medium bowl using a hand-held or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese for 1 minute on medium speed until completely smooth and creamy.
 Add the sugar, egg, and vanilla.
 Beat on high speed until completely combined.
-Spread in an even layer on top of the carrot cake batter.
-Do your best to spread- it's a thick mixture.
+Spread cream cheese mixture in an even layer on top of the carrot cake batter and try to avoid spreading it all the way to the edges of the pan.
+It’s a thick mixture, so do your best to spread.

-- Spread the remaining carrot cake batter evenly on top.
-Bake for 55-75 minutes or until a toothpick inserted into the cake comes out clean.
-This cake will take awhile to bake because it is so moist and very thick.
-All ovens are different, so do not feel discouraged if your cake is taking a long time.
-It is done when the toothpick comes out clean.
+- Bake for 55-75 minutes or until a toothpick inserted into the cake comes out clean.
+This cake is large and heavy and takes quite some time to bake, so do not be discouraged if yours takes longer.
 Cover the cake loosely with aluminum foil if you begin to see the top browning quickly.
 Once done, remove from the oven and allow to cool for 30 minutes inside the pan.

-- After 30 minutes, invert the slightly cooled bundt cake onto a wire rack and allow to cool completely.
+- After 30 minutes, invert the slightly cooled Bundt cake onto a wire rack and allow to cool completely.
 Make sure cake has cooled completely before glazing, slicing, and serving.

-- Instead of applesauce, you can use 3/4 cup crushed pineapple.
+- Applesauce: Instead of applesauce, you can use 3/4 cup canned crushed pineapple.